bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

      <entity href="http://192.168.0.99:80/lcf/1.0/items/1234567890"/>
     </lcf-entity-list-response>

-If the request is unsuccessful, the HTTP response will include an appropriate status code, and may also contain an XML payload that conforms to the LCF exception conditions XML schema.
+If the request is unsuccessful, i.e. the server is unable to process the request, the HTTP response will include an appropriate status code, and may also contain an XML payload that conforms to the LCF exception conditions XML schema.

 03 Create entity item
 ---------------------